-LESLIE: Gayla in Washington is on the line looking for some cooling solutions.
+LESLIE: Gayla in Washington is on the line looking for cooling options for hot months, some cooling solutions.
 How can we help you today?

 GAYLA: So we’re looking at installing air conditioning into our home.
 We’re wanting to seal all the areas so it doesn’t get hot here too much – maybe like one to one-and-a-half months out of the year – but we really need it during that time.
 And so, we’re not sure if we really want to go the central-air route to get a full system or if – like if we could – we have a gas furnace.
 If we could get a gas one – or they also talked about heating pumps.
 We just don’t really know what the options are and what’s going to be the best investment in our money but also going to be effective during those hot months.